Launching the Program

 The Prevention Practitioner is an individual identified by a primary care setting, who receives training in the BETTER approach in order to become a cancer and chronic disease prevention and screening resource to their setting.
 Using the BETTER tools, Prevention Practitioners are able to engage patients as active participants in their health and create a personalized prevention plan with them that links them to resources in their community.

 To take on the role of BETTER Prevention Practitioner™, the chosen health care professional working in a primary care setting or linked with primary care would receive training on the BETTER approach to cancer and chronic disease prevention and screening.
-This involves 2-3 days of training led by a BETTER Master Trainer (13 hours of continuing education).
 Training provides an opportunity for health care providers to:

 Develop an understanding of the BETTER approach to chronic disease prevention and screening and how it can be adapted.